docker/cli/docs/reference/commandline/ps.md

 9d4893ed80fe        ubuntu      "top"         10 minutes ago      Up 10 minutes                           test1
 ```

-The network filter matches on both the network's name and id.
+The network filter matches on both the network's name and ID.
 The following
 example shows all containers that are attached to the `net1` network, using
-the network id as a filter;
+the network ID as a filter:

 ```console
 $ docker network inspect --format "{{.ID}}" net1